MasterSais/uvo/API.md

 ```js
 number<T>(error?: Error): Validator<T, number>
 ```
 Checks value to be a number compatible.
+Converts on success.
+Use `number` from `Extended API` for check only.
+Type: semi validator, semi processor.
+If validation is successful, then converts value to proper type.

 ```js
 import * as v from 'uvo';